Bantam

 Ballantine didn't have enough money to start a publishing house himself, so he cobbled together a group of some of the greatest publishers in New York, promising to roll their various hardcover works into paperback reprint easily and affordably.
 The heads of these publishing houses, Bennett Cerf of Random House, John O’Connor of Grosset & Dunlap, Charles Scribner, Meredith Wood of the Book of the Month Club, and others, became Bantam's Board of Directors.

+From the very beginning, Bantams were well bound, their cover art was sharp and vivid, and many of their titles endure as popular works today.
 Stopping short of illustrating the books themselves, Ballantine experimented for a brief time with pen & ink drawings on the inside covers.
 I've included these when possible, and labeled them "ic."
 They adorned many of the first hundred titles.

 My Most Difficult Publisher

 Some publishers are easier for me to update on this website than others.
 Bantam is an absolute nightmare.
-For the most part, Bantams were printed in book number sequence, like others.
+For the most part, Bantams were printed in book number sequence, like other publishers.
 But Bantam put lettered prefixes on the majority of their later volumes.
 At first, they only indicated pricing, just like Gold Medal and Signet.
 In the 60's and 70's, they included literary genres, designated by a second letter, such as "B" for biography or "L" for romance.

 Normally, I would consider a duplicated book number a "paperback oddity," but it happened so many times at Bantam that it was actually common.
-And so, you will see different titles and covers for Q4203 and a QY4203.
+And so, you will see different titles and covers for Q4203 and QY4203.
 Also, S2643, Q2643 and F2643; A2284 and T2284.
 The list goes on and on.

 Collector Tom Daniels wrote me several emails in an attempt to make me understand this mishmash.
-(Tom runs the The Louis L'Amour Collector website, and as a result, owns an awful lot of Bantam books.)
+(Tom runs the The Louis L'Amour Collector website, and as a result, he owns an awful lot of Bantam books.)

 Next, I will present: